 If you want to quickly kick up your dancing a notch or two, in one weekend, you should go to a Swing camp.
 These are dance “boot camps” packed with excellent classes, contests, and dances.
-You’ll learn not only from the classes, but from sheer osmosis from all of the great dancers around you.
+You’ll learn not only from the classes, but also from sheer osmosis from all of the great dancers around you.
 These are also a ton of fun, and you’ll probably make a lot of new friends!
 Just rest up before going, because they are exhausting.

 - Camp Hollywood (Near LAX) happens once a year around the end of August.
 This is the largest Swing dance camp in Southern California.
 Highly recommended if you want to get good quickly and have a great time dancing till 4 AM!
 Don’t miss it!

 Okay, if you want to get really good, private lessons are the way to go.
 These can improve your dancing in ways that group classes just can’t.
 Private classes may seem expensive but they are worth every penny if you measure personal progress against taking group classes.
 Here is a listing of private instructors in the LA/OC area:

 - Atomic Ballroom (Irvine) offers private lessons in addition to group classes.

-- Jeremy Otth and Laura Keat – Two of my favorite dancers in So.
-Cal., specializing in authentic Lindy and Balboa.
+- Jeremy Otth and Laura Keat – Two of my favorite dancers, specializing in authentic Lindy and Balboa.
 I have personally taken classes from them.
 They’re no longer based in Los Angeles but you can catch them at Camp Hollywood.